From For the Love of Dogs to his secret wedding, we investigate Yours favourite Paul O’Grady.

 Possibly our favourite of Paul’s projects has been For the Love of Dogs.
 The series has been running since 2012, and features many of the loveable mutts at Battersea Dogs and Cats Home as they strive to find new families.
 Paul is such a natural with animals – for the first series he stayed as a volunteer at the centre for six months instead of the scheduled six days!
 He also ended up taking home Jack Russell-Chihuahua cross Eddy.

-We're now looking forward to For the Love of Dogs Christmas Special, which features a pregnant terrier-cross who was tragically abandoned on Hampstead Heath, as well as two adorable Bassett Hounds determined to stick together!
+We loved the For the Love of Dogs Christmas Special, which featured a pregnant terrier-cross who was tragically abandoned on Hampstead Heath, as well as two adorable Bassett Hounds determined to stick together!

 Paul O’Grady Animal Orphans